chhotu25/hello/README.md

 # hello
-# inial repository to test git with ecilips.
+# Initial repository to test git with ecilips.